0xPolygonID/refresh-service/docs/protocol.md

 **Credentials are found, check the skipRevocation flag.**

-- Check the value of the `skipRevocation` flag from the proof request. **true**, you should skips the revocation check and moves on to the next step.
+- Check the value of the `skipRevocation` flag from the proof request. **true**, you should skip the revocation check and move to the next step.
 If **false**, process the revocation check.

 **Check revocation for selected credentials.**